redhat-openshift-ecosystem/opct/docs/dev.md

 - https://app.diagrams.net/#G1NOhcF3jJtE1MjWCtbVgLEeD24oKr3IGa

-### Running Customized Certification Plugins <a name="dev-running-custom-plugins"></a>
+### Running Customized Plugins <a name="dev-running-custom-plugins"></a>

-In some situations, you may need to modify the certification plugins that are run by the certification tool.
+In some situations, you may need to modify the plugins that are run by the OPCT.
-Running the certification tool with customized plugin manifests cannot be used for final certification of an OpenShift cluster!
+Running the OPCT with customized plugin manifests cannot be used for final validation of an OpenShift cluster!
-If you find issues or changes that are needed for certification to complete, please open a GitHub issue or reach out to your Red Hat contact assisting with certification.
+If you find issues or changes that are needed to complete, please open a GitHub issue or reach out to your Red Hat contact assisting with validation process.

-1. Export default certification plugins to local filesystem:
+1. Export default plugins to local filesystem:
 ```
 openshift-provider-cert assets /tmp
 INFO[2022-06-16T15:35:29-06:00] Asset openshift-conformance-validated.yaml saved to /tmp/openshift-conformance-validated.yaml